 To learn more about condenser microphones, check out my article What Is A Condenser Microphone?
 (Detailed Answer + Examples).

 Active amplifiers are put in-line directly after the capsule.
 This is to increase the voltage to workable levels and to immediately decrease the signal impedance.
-Low impedance allows the signal to travel through practical lengths of cable with being degraded terribly.
+Low impedance allows the signal to travel through practical lengths of cable without being degraded terribly.

 For more information on microphone impedance, check out the following My New Microphone articles: